beejhuff/ansible-zend-server/README.md

   - Add more descriptive task names.
   - Add support for other operating systems?
   - Create tests for Travis.
+  - Make MySQL optional, and add more options like MongoDB.
+  - Create role for Redis.

   - MySQL: Improve the cleanup off the default installation.
   - MySQL: Needs my.cnf more options?